microsoft/backfill/README.md

 production, yet.
 We will initially focus on stability improvements.
 We will then look into various optimization strategies, adding more customization, and introducing an API for only running scripts in packages that have changed and skipping others altogether.
-This is particularly useful for tests (such as jets) and for other dev tools that simply don't need to run if nothing has changed._
+This is particularly useful for tests (such as Jest) and for other dev tools that simply don't need to run if nothing has changed._

 ## Why